How to Map Siemens S7 Tags to OPC UA: A Production-Grade Implementation Guide

 validated_value = apply_precision_limits(raw_opcua_value, target_precision=3) # 98.457

-3. Quality Codes & Timestamp Synchronization
+3. Quality Codes & Timestamp Synchronization Permalink to this section

-Implement a deterministic quality propagation layer in your subscription handler:
+Implement a deterministic quality-propagation layer in your subscription handler:

 from asyncua import ua